Di

 D

 The heat of Rome proved to be a serious drawback for the action scenes.
-Horses could only make [...]
+Horses could only make about [...]

 D